DiweiZhu/OpenStackClient-CS6620NEU21Fall/README.md

 # OpenStackClient
 ** **

-# Integrate and plug Cinder functionalities into OpenStackClient Core
+# Integrate and plug Cinder functionalities into OpenStackClient Core [need refine]

 OpenStack is an open-source platform that allows you to create private and public clouds. openstackclient is the unified client for interacting with OpenStack-based clouds.
 It is a Python-based client that supports most OpenStack services, including the Compute (nova) service, Networking (neutron) service, and Block Storage (cinder) service.
 It also provides a plugin architecture to allow users to extend commands or add support for non-core services.
 The unified OpenStack client is intended to replace a large number of project-specific clients.
 See: